What you need to know

 If you are looking to invest or you want to reduce your repayments, you may want to compare fixed rate interest-only home loans.

-Fixed rate home loans with 100% offset accounts
+Compare fixed rate home loans with 100% offset accounts

 The secret to minimising interest on a fixed rate home loan.